integrationsuperhero/techcon2020/APICDevJam/Lab4/index.md

-  Both of our Products have plans called**[ Default Plan.]** You will now choose to move subscribers from the Inventory Product's default plan to the Think Inventory Product's default plan.
+  Both of our Products have plans called**[ Default Plan.]** You will now choose to move subscribers from the Inventory Product's default plan to the Inventory Product's default plan.

   In the drop-down menu, select Default Plan and then